IBM Cloud Docs

 Historically, security and compliance strategies have been time intensive and manual because when you deploy an application, you must manage the entire data center and servers, as well as the applications and data.
 In a cloud model, it's a shared responsibility between you and the cloud provider.
 As you get started on your journey to cloud, you must rethink your security architecture and fully understand what is your responsibility and what is the cloud providers.

-Check out the following video to learn more about securely running your applications in the cloud.
+Check out the video to learn more about securely running your applications in the cloud.

 Understanding responsibilities

 As explained in the previous video, cloud security responsibilities are highly dependent upon the type of cloud computing model that you're working with.
-See the following table to learn more.
+Check out the following table to learn more about the various types.

 Responsibility by computing model